Maintaining Positive Spirits With Community Engagement in Isolation

 Most senior living communities host a number of talks, religious services, musical performances, and other fun and engaging activities.
 When there’s a threat of outbreak these activities are often suspended, preventing all residents – even those that are healthy – from experiencing the benefits these events provide.

-In the case where only a portion of the senior facility is quarantined, other parts of the community may continue to host speakers and events.
+In the case where only a portion of the senior facility is isolated, other parts of the community may continue to host speakers and events.
 By using a camera to record and live-stream these events, the residents that are physically able to attend can attend, while residents in the restricted areas can enjoy the programming on their TVs.

 West Pond’s engineering services creates robust, turn-key, private label solutions to fill gaps in this distributor’s product line.